Statement of Philosophy

 - Non-School Sponsored Events:Parents are requested to not take their daughters out of school for non-school sponsored activities or vacations except for 7th or 8th grade buddy-days at other high schools.

-E. Consequences for Unexcused Absences: Students who incur unnecessary absences will suffer the natural consequences of their action: no tests, quizzes, or homework will be allowed to be made up, and students will receive a “0” for that work if an absence is not excused.
-Extended vacations are considered unexcused absences
+- Consequences for Unexcused Absences: Students who incur unnecessary absences will suffer the natural consequences of their action: no tests, quizzes, or homework will be allowed to be made up, and students will receive a “0” for that work if an absence is not excused.
+Extended vacations are considered unexcused absences.

 Certificates of Achievement will be given with report cards.

 Eligibility for honors is contingent upon the student’s upholding the Code of Conduct.
-No student with a Progress Code grade of 1 in Conduct will be eligible for Honors.
+Students must have a Progress Code grade of 3/4 in Conduct to be eligible for Honors.

 - Principal’s List: Grades of 95 or above in ELA, French, Math, Science, Social Studies